Saranya-Koduru/AtliQ-Sales-Finance-Analytics/README.md

 * India, USA, and South Korea have good Net Sales and Gross Margin, but relatively moderate GM%, whereas New Zealand and Japan show higher GM%.
 * Sub-Zones ROA, SE, and ANZ show good GM% across all Quarters

-# 📚 Learnings
+# Learnings

-✅ Excel Data Cleaning and Transformation using Power Query
+* Excel Data Cleaning and Transformation using Power Query
-✅ DAX Measures Creation
+* DAX Measures Creation
-✅ Pivot Tables & Reporting
+* Pivot Tables & Reporting
-✅ Business Analysis
+* Business Analysis
-✅ Structured P&L and Sales Reports creation
+* Structured P&L and Sales Reports creation
-✅ Dashboard Formatting
+* Dashboard Formatting
-✅ Sales & Finance Domain Understanding
+* Sales & Finance Domain Understanding
-✅ Decision-Oriented Reporting
+* Decision-Oriented Reporting

 # Credits & Thanks ⭐

-I would like to sincerely thank **Dhaval Patel** sir and **Hemanand Vadivel** sir from **Codebasics** for their exceptional guidance and structured teaching throughout this project.
+I sincerely thank **Dhaval Patel sir** and **Hemanand Vadivel sir** from **Codebasics** for their guidance and structured teaching throughout this project.
+The dataset used was provided by Codebasics for educational purposes and helped me apply analytics concepts to real business scenarios.

-Their practical approach to solving real business problems helped me understand analytics beyond tools — including business thinking, reporting logic, and data-driven decision-making.

-This project has been an important step in strengthening my skills in Excel, analytics, and business intelligence.
+Their practical teaching approach improved my understanding of business analysis, reporting methods, and data-driven decision-making.
+This project also strengthened my skills in Excel, analytics, and business intelligence.